beckchr/staxon/README.md

 [StAXON Wiki](https://github.com/beckchr/staxon/wiki/)

-## Download
+## Modules

+StAXON consists of the following modules:

+- `staxon` - core library, containing a default JSON streaming backend (required)
+- `staxon-gson` - streaming backend for [Gson](http://code.google.com/p/google-gson/) JSON processor (optional)
+- `staxon-jackson` - streaming backend for [Jackson](http://jackson.codehaus.org/) JSON processor (optional)

+You _must_ have the StAXON core library on your classpath and _may_ choose to use the Gson or the Jackson streaming backend.

-You can get StAXON artifacts from our [maven repositories](http://beckchr.github.com/staxon/maven/) at github:
+Currently, you can get StAXON artifacts from our [Maven repositories](http://beckchr.github.com/staxon/maven/) at github:

 	<repositories>
 		<repository>